WyattTechnology/WAkka/readme.md

 This actor runs the `handleMsg` action in a simple context.
 It looks for a `string` message, when one is received, the simple action finishes with that string message as its result.
 The `persist` action that `handleMsg` was running in then persists this message and returns it. `handle` then recurses with the new state.
 If the actor were to crash then all the calls to `persist` would skip calling `handleMsg` and return the persisted results instead.
 Once the persisted results are exhausted, `persist` will begin calling `handleMsg` again.

 Note that in order to have event sourced actor state survive a process restart, you will have to configure a persistence back-end when starting the actor system.
 That is beyond the scope of this document.

+Also note: WAkka does not currently support checkpointing in the Akka persistence system.

 ## Versioning